rithik-sandron/zro.earth/_posts/dev/java-part-1.md

 }
 ```

-here `20 > 18` is the condition. since 20 is greater than 18, the sinstructions mentioned inside that block.
+here `20 > 18` is the condition. since 20 is greater than 18, the instructions mentioned inside that block.

 ## if else
 ```